Jermaine0Forbes/Laravel-How-To/readme.md

 #### How to add a scss file

-1. You typicall do the same thing that you do all the time when you create scss files, except in the **webpack.mix.js** file you need to create the output path like this
+1. You typically do the same thing that you do all the time when you create scss files, except in the **webpack.mix.js** file you need to create the output path like this